 With a knowledge sharing platform that includes a global search feature, users can search for company information within the platform and get fast results just as they do on the web.
 They can identify experts to seek guidance from in person.
 They can post questions within the platform and wait for coworkers to respond.
 Whatever the task at hand may be, a knowledge sharing platform gives users as many paths towards the information they need as they have in the real world.

 Knowledge sharing platforms exist to provide employees with a single, consistent source of company knowledge.
 But this fountain of truth won’t do employees any good if the information that lives within it is, well, not true.

 A knowledge sharing platform gives you the best of both worlds.
 Assign users various levels of authority within the platform.
 Experts can answer questions, others can ask questions, all can comment or share, etc. to ensure every employee from every department has the power to contribute, while at the same time ensuring what is contributed is accurate, up-to-date, relevant information.

 With a knowledge sharing solution, you can make collaboration fun and rewarding.
-Use your knowledge management system’s reporting tool to learn who your top collaborators are, and reward them.
+Use your knowledge management system’s reporting tool to learn who your top collaborators are and reward them.
 Encourage others to follow their lead by holding collaboration contests.
 Need ideas for a contest?
-Offer up a topic that is relevant to the entire company so that everyone benefits from the knowledge gained as a result of the contest, and have each employee share a post relating to that topic.
+Offer up a topic that is relevant to the entire company and have each employee share a post relating to that topic.
 After one week, whoever’s post has the most views, comments, and likes wins.

-There are many benefits that will arise as a result of building your digital workforce around a knowledge sharing strategy and busting silos in your organization.
+There are many benefits that will arise as a result of building your digital workforce around a knowledge sharing strategy and breaking down silos in the workplace.
 Your company will save valuable time and money, streamline existing processes and operations, unify your brand messaging, and encourage a culture of social learning and collaboration as your organization continues to grow.